 Watch every show this season from the comfort of home!
 When you subscribe, you receive a link to digitally stream one performance of each production in our 2020-2021 season — at a time that is convenient for you!
 You will also receive a 20% discount on “In the Theatre” tickets, where you’ll get reserved seating and be able to check out performances in person in our beautiful theatre on Peachtree Street!

-A New Play by Lee Nowell
+by Lee Nowell

 What if Hunter S. Thompson told Thelma and Louise to take a vacation?
 Odd Couple college roommates Kathleen and Steph reunite to ring in their 40th birthdays.
 They head for Florida with completely different objectives in mind.
 Steph wants to drink too much and end up in bed with a Blue Angels pilot, and Kathleen wants a quiet girls’ weekend to figure out how to meet the love of her life.
 When they happen upon Jason, a Blue Angels pilot, and Brian, a mild mannered grad student, things start to heat up.
 If the universe gives you exactly what you want for your 40th birthday, what do you do then?